Self-paced

 dump(model, open("decision_tree_regressor_default_42.sav", "wb"))

-Adding an explanatory name to the model is vital, since in the case of losing the code that has generated it we will know, on the one hand, what configuration it has (in this case we say default because we have not customized any of the hyperparameters of the model, we have left those that the function has by default) and also the seed to replicate the random components of the model, which in this case we do it adding a number to the file name, the 42.
+Adding an explanatory name to the model is vital because, in the event of losing the code that generated it, we will know several important details.
+Firstly, we will understand its configuration (in this case, we use default because we haven't customized any of the model's hyperparameters; we've kept the defaults of the function).
+Secondly, we will have the seed necessary to replicate the random components of the model, indicated by adding a number to the filename, such as 42.